Neural Networks Enhancement with Logical Knowledge: State of the Art

-A different approach, proposed in \cite{harnessing}, is to use a distillation mechanism to inject FOL rules where the model is composed of two networks: the teacher and the student.
-The teacher copies the behavior of the student network, but at the same time optimizes the satisfaction of the rules.
-The student network imitates the teacher, but it also optimize the prediction on the training data.
+In~\citep{harnessing}, a distillation mechanism is used to inject FOL rules: a student network is trained both on predicting the correct labels and emulating a teacher network; the teacher network is obtained by reducing the KL-Divergence with the student network and at the same time optimizing the satisfaction of the rules.
+While this approach seems different from the previous ones, we argue that it can be also considered as a method based on regularization, since the teacher network (which encodes the rules), is used to regularize the Loss applied on the student network.

+Finally, in~\citep{old_dog}, a new technique is defined which adds the knowledge at the level of the labels by modifying them after each training step.
+The approach is quite general, but it does not provide any guarantees on the convergence.
+Again, even if this method is different from the previous ones, the effect on learning should be similar: in the previous cases, the Loss is combined with a regularization term to find a balance between fitting the correct labels and satisfying the knowledge; here, this is done indirectly by modifying the labels to increase the satisfaction of the knowledge.